pearupung/csharpcourse/README.md

 	hand someday or sometime in the future I won't like it.
 Let's implement it anyhow.
 - Absolutely astonishing is the fear of thinking how to store the menus.
 Is recursive the best or is there a better way that is more flat and useful?
 Let's use the current solution for now, the fear seems baseless.
+- Would want to make the menu so that the menu command strings are not tied to the menuItems themselves, at least right now.
+I know it is maybe better to have a dictionary instead of a list, but I'd rather have the dictionary somewhere else along with the arbitrary command keys we use.
+It is a hell to refactor this, but I guess this is a good exercise for thought.